 MaryBeth Heatwole Moore, a current graduate student at Eastern Mennonite Seminary, and her husband Chris were named the recipients of the Regional Journey Award from the Everence office in Harrisonburg.
 This award recognizes how the couple dedicated their lives to service, hospitality and community.

 The award was presented Sept.
 27, 2020, with the Signs of Life congregation via videoconference.
 Created in 2001, the Journey Award highlights what people of faith are doing as stewards of their God-given gifts.
-Two alumni were also among the recipients of other regional awards: Rachel Horst Witmer ‘62 and husband James, of Alliance, Ohio, and David Yoder ‘62, Harleysville, Pa.
+Two alumni were also among the recipients of other regional awards: James Witmer ’64 and wife Rachel Horst Witmer class of ‘62, of Alliance, Ohio, and David Yoder ‘62, Harleysville, Pa.
 [Read more coverage at the Everence website.]

 “I’m thankful for the opportunity to recognize the Heatwole Moores for their open embrace of God’s call on their hearts,” said Teresa Boshart Yoder, Everence managing director, in a press release.
 “They humbly serve others as they minister to their community.”